Dogs on leash

 - Any area set apart for the protection of wildlife.

-Dogs are also prohibited in the following reserves because of the sensitive environmental nature and for the protection of wildlife:
+Dogs are also prohibited in some public places because of the sensitive environmental nature of the area and for the protection of wildlife.
+This applies to the following areas:

 Dog off leash areas